doug3236/ABWProfilePatches/README.md

 **ABWProfileMaker** Is a Windows based tool used to create ICC Profiles that can be used to accurately print black and white images using programs that impliment ICC color management like Photoshop.
-It is unique in comparison to other tools in that it creates a fully functional B&W profile for use in Epson Advanced Black and White workflows and is used in the same manner as regular color managed printing.
+It is unique in comparison to other tools in that it creates a fully functional B&W profile for use in Black and White workflows and is used in the same manner as regular color managed printing.
 For instance, letting Photoshop manage "colors" and selecting Relative Intent with/without BPC.
 It produces accurate soft proofs including things like the subtle tones when printing B&W sepia.

-A big reason to use the printer's ABW mode is that prints are more stable and blacks are printed more smoothly.
+A big reason to use the printer's B&W mode is that prints are more stable and blacks are printed more smoothly.
 The printer uses only small amounts of CYM inks in black and white mode.
 One can see the measured difference as smaller variations in patch colors in the comparison [here](#abw-v-printing-black-and-white-in-full-color-mode).

+#### Workaround for Printers (Canon, etc) that don't show custom profiles printing B&W in Photoshop
+Photoshop sometimes disables showing non OEM profiles when you select B&W in the printer's dialog.
+This is a problem with Canon, among other, printers.
+Fortunately, there is a workaround that will not only show the custom profiles, but put them in the top selection area.
+This is also handy for putting regular, color, custom profiles that you have made at the top for rapid access.

+Open Windows Color Management dialog.
+Then select use profile checkbox then push the ADD button.
+This displays the installed profiles.
+Select your custom profile.
+Now it will show up in Photoshop's print dialog and you can select it to both soft proof and Photoshop's color managed printing.

 #### Requirements
 Windows x64, 7,8, or 10.
 Spectrophotometer and software than can read printed patches and produce a CGATs file.
 Software than creates ICC profiles from CGATs files.
 Tested with Argyll and I1Profiler.
 Argyll is recommended but I1Profiler, which requires a license to make profiles, can be used.
+However, I1Profiler requires an additional manual step since it doesn't have a command line batch processing mode.

 #### Overview of how it's done
 The program reads a CGATs measurement file of black and white patches.
 It then creates two